thanhaidang/ctf_journal/README.md

 # ctf_journal
-This is the writeup for my CTFs
+This is my CTF writeup.
+It includes the problem-solving thought process, the techniques, tools, and payloads I used.